DracoBlue/jsb/README.md

 Changelog
 ---------

+* 2.0.1 (2015/07/28)
+  - fixed race condition in whenFired (see tests/WhenFiredRaceConditionTest)
 * 2.0.0 (2014/04/08)
   - [BC] removed JsBehaviourToolkit global (use jsb now!) #20
   - define jsb as AMD module (if define-function is defined) #18